FeatureBaseDB/featurebase/docs/query-language.md

 to restrict the result to a specific time span.
 If `from` and `to` are not provided, the full range of existing data will be queried.

+If `like` is given, only keys matching a pattern will be selected.
+A `like` pattern may use `_` as a placeholder to match a single UTF-8 codepoint, and `%` to match 0 or more codepoints.
+All other characters will be matched exactly.

 **Result Type:** Object with `"rows" or "keys" and an array of integers or strings respectively.`

 **Examples:**